juxt/astro-website/src/pages/blog/bitemporality-more-than-a-design-pattern.md

-earlier writing on [Temporal Patterns](https://martinfowler.com/eaaDev/timeNarrative.html), we have a strong foundation to examining the (apparent) paradox of bitemporality: how can it simultaneously appear so important yet so difficult?
+earlier writing on [Temporal Patterns](https://martinfowler.com/eaaDev/timeNarrative.html), we have a strong foundation to examining the (apparent) paradox of bitemporality: how can it simultaneously appear so

 ## Bitemporality Matters